ministryofjustice/coding-challenge-senior-role/README.md

 ## Optional (only if time allows)
 - Support filtering by date range
 - Handle large datasets efficiently
-- Add an API wrapper if you started with a function

 ## Evaluation criteria
 We care about: